 A simplified way to determine this amount is to calculate the square footage of the room in which you conduct your business.
 Next, divide this square footage by the square footage of your entire home.
 This will give you the percentage of rent you may deduct.
 For example, if your home office uses 150 square feet of space, and your home's total square footage is 2,000, then you would divide 150 by 2,000 for a total of 7.5 percent.
 This is the amount of your year's total rent you can deduct for a home office space.

-Claiming a home office deduction can be tricky, but to do so, use line 30 on Schedule C, or Schedule C-EZ, of Form 1040.
+Claiming a home office deduction can be tricky, but to do so, use line 30 on Schedule C of Form 1040.
 There are many rules and tests the IRS uses to determine if you are able to claim these deductions or not.
 Consult with an experienced tax adviser, and familiarize yourself with IRS Publication 535 for specific criteria that must be met before deciding to claim a home office deduction.

 Some of the same rules apply for dedicated office spaces that apply to home offices.
 The IRS allows businesses to write off expenses incurred during the normal course of conducting business.
 Having a physical location to store inventory, hold meetings and perform the daily operations of your business is considered one of these expenses.

 However, since you will not be using any of this space for living quarters, you’re able to deduct 100 percent of your lease or rent payments because you are using 100 percent of the space for business.
 Although, there are special rules in place if you pay your lease in advance.

 You will need to claim your dedicated office space deduction on line 20b of schedule C or Schedule C-EZ.
 As with the home office deduction, you should first check to make sure you’re eligible to claim it.
 Your tax preparer will be able to assist you in selecting which deductions your business is able to claim.